joealewine/blockchain-rhos/howto/console-deploy-k8-firewall.md

 ```
 {:codeblock}

 You can use the `docker images` command to check if the new tags have been created.
-You can push the images with the new tags to your docker registry.
+You can push the images with the new tags to your Docker registry.
 Log in to your registry using the following command:
 ```
 docker login --username <USER> --password <LOCAL_REGISTRY_PASSWORD> <LOCAL_REGISTRY>
 ```